secretstartups/handbook/support/workflows/escalations-support_manager.html.md

 - Next steps
 - Blockers

-Help maintain updates (in collaboration with the escalation team) to the escalation tracker Google doc (used to track executive summary updates and customer meeting minutes) and the technical incident issue created under the [Escalated Customers](https://gitlab.com/gitlab-com/support/escalated-customers) project to track Support's technical efforts and progress.
+Help maintain updates (in collaboration with the escalation team) to the escalation tracker Google doc (used to track executive summary updates and customer meeting minutes) and to the Support Escalation issue created under the [Escalated Customers](https://gitlab.com/gitlab-com/support/escalated-customers) project to track Support's technical efforts and progress.

-**Side note:** Future desire - consider syncing Slack and Google doc updates or Slack and incident issue updates via some form of automation.
+**Side note:** Future desire - consider syncing Slack and Google doc updates or Slack and Support Escalation issue updates via some form of automation.

 #### Pausing Daily Updates